maxtaco/oneshallpass/README.md

 beans a month and can't audit the code that your security depends upon.

 This app — “One Shall Pass” — gives you the best of all worlds.
-The ideas is that you remember one passphrase (which should be a quality password!), and One Shall Pass (1SP) will generate for you as many site-specific passwords as you need.
+The ideas is that you remember one passphrase (which should be a <a href="https://oneshallpass.com/pp.html">quality password!</a>), and One
+Shall Pass (1SP) will generate for you as many site-specific passwords as you need.
 It runs on any browser, like that of your laptop, your smartphone, or an Internet kiosk.
 It's self-contained, so it will run when you are disconnected,